Last passage percolation in hierarchical environments: Proof ideas

 \section{Proof ideas}

-While \cref{thm:main,thm:brw} are about lower bounds, we begin with a quick discussion on the straightforward upper bounds.
-For the BRW an $O(n\log n)$ upper bound is trivial since it is well-known that the maximum of the BRW is $O(\log n)$ (see e.g. \cite{ZeiBranchingRandomWalks2016}), so we focus on the heavy-tailed $\al=2$ case.
-The heuristic in \cref{intro:critical-points} can be adapted to prove that $L_n = O(n\log n)$ with high probability.
+While Theorems \ref{thm:main} and \ref{thm:brw} are about lower bounds, we begin with a quick discussion on the straightforward upper bounds.
+For the BRW an $O(n\log n)$ upper bound is trivial since it is well known that the maximum of the BRW is $O(\log n)$ (see e.g. \cite{ZeiBranchingRandomWalks2016}), so we focus on the heavy-tailed $\al=2$ case.
+The heuristic in Section \ref{intro:critical-points} can be adapted to prove that $L_n = O(n\log n)$ with high probability.
 As mentioned, for i.i.d. $\al=2$ heavy-tailed weights, the largest weight in the box $\dmn$ is of order $n$.
 It follows that with high probability the last passage time can be decomposed as: